-I can say I was a little surprised when Pennington Seed asked me to again take part in a spring blogger program – a sponsored partnership, which includes a gift card giveaway (at the bottom – so stay with us).
-I mean – last year, you followed along as I visited Pennington’s NexGen facility in Oregon, you followed along as I received results from growing experiments there (first – 1-Step Complete, then – Smart Seed), and as I seeded a new lawn for Mrs. Moxie.
+I can say I was a little surprised when Pennington Seed asked me to again take part in a spring blogger program.
+A sponsored partnership, which includes a gift card giveaway.
+I mean – last year, you followed along as I visited Pennington’s NexGen facility in Oregon, and you followed along as I received results from growing experiments there (first – 1-Step Complete, then – Smart Seed).

 Timothy Dahl | Charles & Hudson, Ross Nicholson | Pennington Seed